amosproj/amos2021ss05-3d-viewer/README.md

     textual deliverables, i.e. documents (pdf, doc, etc.), or software deliverables

--   **/assets**:
-    panaroma image dataset as an example to try the viewer software

 -   **/src**:
     stands for source, and is the raw code before minification or concatenation or some other compilation - used to read/edit the code